History of Philippine Airlines: Philippine Air Lines

-First expansion and modernization (1960–1989)
+First expansion and modernization (1960–1991)

-In the 1960s, PAL entered the jet age, initially with a lone Boeing 707, later replaced with Douglas DC-8 aircraft leased from KLM Royal Dutch Airlines, used for long-haul international flights to Europe and the United States.
+In the 1960s, PAL entered the jet age, initially with a lone Boeing 707 that was later replaced with Douglas DC-8 aircraft leased from KLM Royal Dutch Airlines, used for long-haul international flights to Europe and the United States.
+The airline's 5 millionth passenger was flown aboard a DC-3 "El Economico" service.
 The DC-3 remained the mainstay of domestic services as it expanded to a total of 72 points as airports were improved or opened, but most of the airline's rural air service was later stopped in May 1964.
-Two years later, PAL commenced its first jet services to Cebu, Bacolod, and Davao using the BAC1-11.
+Two years later, PAL commenced its first jet services to Cebu, Bacolod, and Davao using the BAC1-11, which also saw use on the service to Bali, Indonesia, starting in 1969.
 In addition, PAL was privatized, as the Philippine government relinquished its share in PAL after Benigno Toda Jr., then-PAL chairman, acquired a majority stake in the airline.

-A year after the declaration of martial law in 1972, Ferdinand Marcos, during his second presidential term, issued monopolizing decrees in the form of Letters of Instruction (LOI) nos.
+A year after the declaration of martial law in 1972, the re-elected Ferdinand Marcos Sr, now serving a second presidential term, issued monopolizing decrees in the form of Letters of Instruction (LOI) nos.
 151 and 151-A, which were known as the "one-airline policy".
 PAL was the lone surviving airline, absorbing Air Manila and Filipinas Orient Airways.
 On March 10, 1973, PAL was re-designated as the national flag carrier.
-PAL continued its expansion with the arrival of its first Douglas DC-10 in July 1974.
-Three years later, the Philippine government re-nationalized PAL, with the Government Service Insurance System holding a majority of PAL shares.
-In 1979, the Boeing 727, the Boeing 747-200B and the Airbus A300B4, dubbed the Love Bus, joined the PAL fleet, while the PAL DC-8 fleet was retired.
+PAL continued its expansion with the arrival of its first McDonnell Douglas DC-10 on July 17, 1974, which was primarily utilized on the Manila to San Francisco route via Honolulu.

+In 1975, Philippine Airlines was headquartered at the PAL Building in Makati.
+The Philippine government re-nationalized PAL in 1977, with the Government Service Insurance System holding a majority of PAL shares.